Refinancing with Earnest

 Before choosing a lender, compare offers for the best one.
 Applying for an offer only takes a few minutes and this preliminary check will not affect your credit score.
 Only after you choose a lender and submit documents will the lender run a hard credit check.

 People often refinance student loans to save money.
-By lowering their interest rate, they spend less on their loans in the long term.
+By lowering their interest rate, they spend less on interest over the life of their loans.
 But you’ll only save money if you qualify for an interest rate that’s significantly lower than what you currently have.

 If you have an average weighted interest rate higher than 6%, you could benefit from refinancing.
 If your loans already have an average interest rate lower than 6%, you might not see much savings.